 Professor Erik Renström, Lunds universitet

-1 983 349 SEK
+1 983 349 kroner

 Growth differentiation factor 11 (GDF11) – a fons adolescentia for the pancreatic beta-cell that can delay or prevent onset of type 2 diabetes?

-Dr Olof Lagerlöf, Karolinska Institutet
+Dr Olof Lagerlöf, Karolinska Institut

-1 938 350 SEK
+1 938 350 kroner

 Molecular control over a neuronal circuit that mediates feeding behaviour – and important new target in the fight against diabetes